w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 [//]: # (A brief, 4-5 paragraph explanation of the feature’s value.
 Outline what the feature does and how it accomplishes those goals in prose.
 If your feature creates UI, this is a great place to show mocks and user flows.)

-The W3C Web of Things (WoT) was created to enable interoperability across IoT Platforms and application domains using Web technology.
+The W3C Web of Things (WoT) is intended to enable interoperability across IoT Platforms and application domains using Web technology.
 This is a crucial issue as the specialized needs of IoT services and the variety of pre-existing standards in the various verticals (application domains)